PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   quantization-cleanup transaction;
 - `3042329e` moves pseudo-op LeakyReLU fusion to one indexed graph-cleanup owner with batch producer compaction;
-- the current checkpoint moves the former YOLO MUL-square fold to a generic indexed constant-fold owner and protects public intermediates.
+- `9a513d4c` moves the former YOLO MUL-square fold to a generic indexed constant-fold owner and protects public intermediates;
+- the current checkpoint moves leading-singleton Gather-to-Reshape cleanup to one indexed shape/indexing owner and makes every unsafe metadata or topology case transactional.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain